Want to learn more about this at Kettering Health?Learn More

 And the health risks can quickly compound as months turn to years (and decades).

-“The big thing is preventative health: regular blood work and regular checks on blood sugar and blood pressure,” says Dr. Williams.
+“The big thing is preventative health: regular blood work and regular checks on blood sugar and blood pressure,” said Dr. Williams.
 Along with getting routine blood work, men should consider visiting a doctor any time they don’t feel well—difficulty sleeping, chronic headaches, changes in bowel health, or chest pain.

 Men should also consider how visiting a doctor can help them enjoy their future years.
 Men’s health issues such as the “widow maker” are well-known.
 And men have predispositions for other health issues that they can avoid or improve their chances against by seeing a doctor.